 A few of Basecamp’s other unique features are the ability to search the database for files, and automated check-ins about projects.
 As one of the first project management platforms on the market, it hasn’t kept up with the variety of features some of the newer platforms offer.
 However, it’s been around so long for a reason: because it’s useful for businesses that have accounting, marketing, and other systems in place, and are just looking for a time-tested way to stramline task management.

-Team size: small to medium sized businesses (1-200 people)
+Team size: perfect for small to medium brick and mortar businesses

 - advanced workflow customization features